sam2829/project-4-royal-sam/README.md

 - Home -> index.html - Visible to all
 - My Account (Dropdown):
-  - Register -> signup.html - Visible to all logged out users
+  - Register -> signup.html - Visible to all logged out users.
-  - Login -> login.html - Visible to all logged out users
+  - Login -> login.html - Visible to all logged out users.
-  - My Bookings -> my_bookings.html - Visible to all logged in users
+  - My Bookings -> my_bookings.html - Visible to all logged in users.
-  - Logout -> logout.html - Visible to all logged in users
+  - Logout -> logout.html - Visible to all logged in users.
-- Reviews -> reviews.html - Visible to all users
+- Reviews -> reviews.html - Visible to all users.
 - About Us (Dropdown):
-  - Gallery -> gallery.html - Visible to all users
+  - Gallery -> gallery.html - Visible to all users.
-  - Contact Us -> contact_us.html - Visible to all users
+  - Contact Us -> contact_us.html - Visible to all users.
 - Book A Tee -> book_a_tee.html - Visible to all logged in users.

 The navigation menu is displayed on all pages and forms into a hamburger menu on smaller devices.
-This allows users to view the site from any device and not take up to much space on mobile devices.
-Its very clear and easy to use.
+This allows users to view the site from any device and not take up too much space on mobile devices.
+It's very clear and easy to use.

 Desktop: